-Is there anything better on earth than a big bowl of buttery mashed potatoes?
-I mean real, homemade mashed potatoes.
-Wait, don’t answer that.
-Let’s just appreciate how amazing mashed potatoes are in their own right.
-And if you want to know how to make the creamiest, fluffiest, cloud-like mashed potatoes that you’ve ever had, stick with me.
-This mashed potato recipe is going to knock your socks off.
+Is there anything better on earth than a big bowl of buttery Mashed Potatoes?
+I mean real, homemade mash.
+It’s the original, budget-friendly comfort food that’s quick to make and even quicker to disappear!
+And if you want to know how to make the creamiest, fluffiest, cloud-like mashed potatoes you’ve ever had, then stick with me—you’ll want to take notes. :)

-- Milk: Milk adds moisture, flavor, and a little bit more fat to balance the potatoes.
-The added moisture makes them easier to whip up into a cloud-like texture.
-Try using buttermilk or a mix of milk and chicken broth for even more flavor.
+- Milk: Adds moisture, flavor, and a little more fat, which makes them easier to whip up into a cloud-like texture.
+I sometimes use buttermilk or a mix of milk and chicken broth for even more flavor!

 What Else Can I Add?

-The recipe below is for a really classic mashed potato, flavored simply with milk, butter, salt, and pepper.
-But there are SO many different ingredients that you can add to mashed potatoes to give them more flavor.
-Here are some ideas for other ingredients to add flavor to mashed potatoes:
+The recipe below is for a really quick mashed potato, flavored simply with milk, butter, salt, and pepper.
+But there are SO many different ingredients you can add to give them more flavor.
+Here are some of my favorite mix-ins to use:

 - Caramelized onions

-Two things lead to heavy, sticky, gluey mashed potatoes: too much starch and over-whipping or over-stirring.
-To keep these mashed potatoes light, fluffy, and cloud-like, we rinse the excess starch not once but TWICE during the process, then briefly whip the potatoes after mashing to get them extra smooth and aerated.
+Two things lead to heavy, sticky, gluey potatoes: too much starch and over-mixing.
+To keep my potatoes light, fluffy, and cloud-like, I rinse the excess starch not once but TWICE during the process, then briefly whip the potatoes after mashing to get them extra smooth and aerated.
 The result is heavenly.
+Trust me.

 Mashed Potatoes Recipe